CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: includes both abbreviations (ECG, EEG, EDA, RSP, PPG, EMG, EOG) and descriptive terms (cardiovascular signals, brain activity, electrodermal responses, respiratory patterns, heart rate variability, psychophysiology).
-These are the exact terms domain users would naturally use.
+Excellent coverage of natural terms a user would say: includes both abbreviations (ECG, EEG, EDA, PPG, EMG, EOG) and descriptive terms (cardiovascular signals, brain activity, electrodermal responses, respiratory patterns, heart rate variability, psychophysiology).
+These are the exact terms researchers and engineers would use.

 3 / 3